just1ncannady/AlexaInSpace2022/_sources/Unit2-Intro-to-Mobile-Apps/I-Have-a-Dream-and-Soundboard-Projects.rst

       &lt;ol&gt;
         &lt;li&gt;In this lesson, you created your own &lt;i&gt;sound board app&lt;/i&gt;.
 Give a brief description of it here.
 Describe its theme, if it has one, and what particular sounds (music or speeches) it plays.
 Include the 1 minute video that you made for your app.&lt;/li&gt;
         &lt;li&gt;Describe how you designed your app&#39;s UI.
 What components does it use?&lt;/li&gt;
-        &lt;li&gt;Now that you&#39;ve had some experience building apps in App Inventor, what do you think about &lt;i&gt;&lt;b&gt;programming&lt;/b&gt;&lt;/i&gt;.
+        &lt;li&gt;Now that you&#39;ve had some experience building apps in MIT App Inventor, what do you think about &lt;i&gt;&lt;b&gt;programming&lt;/b&gt;&lt;/i&gt;.
 Is it a creative activity?
 In what ways does it allow you to express yourself?&lt;/li&gt;
       &lt;/ol&gt;-->
     </div>
     </div>